 The aim is to provide a page that is rich with many and varied narratives about Autism, as well as to shine particular light on the lesser known profile of Autism; PDA (Pathological Demand Avoidance).

 My son’s beauty and the way he shines can never be represented by terms such as disorder, developmental disability or neurological condition.

-Every autistic person deserves to live in a world that understands and values neurodiversity.
-We need to be ready and able to go beyond awareness and actually celebrate every individual.
-And whilst every autistic individual should be celebrated, their difficulties also need to be understood.
+Every Autistic person deserves to live in a world that understands, accepts and values Neurodivergent identity.
+We need to be ready and able to go beyond awareness and actually celebrate every individual’s experience of being.
+And whilst every individual should be celebrated, their difficulties also need to be understood.

 A fundamental shift still needs to happen where there is more widespread understanding of the range of difficulties Autistic people face, including those difficulties that can be largely invisible.

 I feel I have a responsibility to actively join hands with those already striving to bring about change.
 It would be amazing to hear more mainstream conversations about Autism that are truly open, respectful and informed.
 It feels like its slowly happening, but its early days still.

 I passionately believe that by challenging common misconceptions and contributing well versed narratives about Autism and PDA, that change can happen one conversation at a time.
-I hope you can join me on this journey and follow on Facebook too: